Elementary School Outreach Program

 If you’d like to look over sample lesson plans that we recently brought to local schools, feel free to download “Build a Brain!”

-Check out this incredible collection of neuroscience websites geared towards elementary school students, put together by Kait: NeuroLinks for Kids.
+Check out this incredible collection of neuroscience websites geared towards elementary school students: NeuroLinks for Kids.

-If you are a teacher or educator interested in having us come to your school and teach a fun neuroscience lesson to your students, please contact Alice Dallstream (email@example.com) or Patti Murphy (firstname.lastname@example.org)
+If you are a teacher or educator interested in having us come to your school and teach a fun neuroscience lesson to your students, please contact Alice Dallstream (firstname.lastname@example.org) or Nitsan Goldstein (email@example.com)